jessicayu-dev/sealifebetter/README.md

 # sealifebetter
-Hello - This is our project Sea Life Better a Mental Health Tracking & reccomendation app Targeted at Seafarers and other isolated careers.
+Hello - This is our project Sea Life Better a Mental Health Tracking & recommendation app Targeted at Seafarers and other isolated careers.

 Our Crew is made up of :
 Jose Garcia  - UC Riverside - Chemical Engineering